 Discover the benefits of lunges and how this popular leg exercise can help you reach your goals.

 The lunge is an easy-to-learn, safe and incredibly effective exercise.
-It targets the quadriceps, but also hits the glutes, hamstrings, calves and core muscles.
+It targets the quadriceps and the glutes most intensely, but also hits the hamstrings, calves and core.

 - Better Balance.
 Lunges are unilateral exercises, meaning that they train one side of your body independently from the other.
 Training one side at a time vastly improves your balance and coordination.
 Bilateral leg exercises like the squat and deadlift are best for overall strength and muscle building purposes.
 But they simply can’t deliver the balance and stabilization benefits that lunges do.

 - Be More Functional!
 This compound leg exercise is hailed by many as the ultimate lower body “functional” exercise.
 Although the true definition of a functional exercise is a hotly debated fitness topic, it is essentially an exercise that directly improves your performance of natural, everyday movements.
 Lunges, no doubt fall into the functional category because – think about it – you’re training the movement of walking (albeit by taking huge steps)!